-The aim of GGSL's Doctor in Law Programme is to train PhD researchers to conduct high level legal research and to guide them towards a successful completion of their doctoral thesis.
+The aim of GGSL's Doctor in Law Programme is to train PhD researchers to conduct high level legal research and to guide them towards successful completion of their doctoral thesis.

-In the first three months of their appointment the PhD researchers finalise their research proposal In addition to the assessment of this research proposal by their promotor and supervisor, it should be assessed and approved by the Faculty's Scientific and Ethics Committee Unless different arrangements are made, PhD researchers do not have any teaching obligations.
+In the first three months of their appointment, the PhD researchers finalise their research proposal In addition to the assessment of this research proposal by their promotor and supervisor, it should be assessed and approved by the Faculty's Scientific and Ethics Committee Unless different arrangements are made, PhD researchers do not have any teaching obligations.

-PhD researchers will receive professional guidance by their promotor and supervisor.
-They are included in the research community at different levels: by maintaining close contacts with fellow PhD researchers, their supervisors, the entire academic staff and researchers from other disciplines.
+PhD researchers will receive professional guidance from their promotor and supervisor.
+They are included in the research community at different levels: by maintaining close contacts with fellow PhD researchers, their supervisors, the entire academic staff, and researchers from other disciplines.
 They will also be stimulated to take part in scientific activities - such as attending and presenting their findings at a national or international conference - and to publish articles in scientific journals.

 Every second year, an extensive survey is held among all PhD students of the University of Groningen, assessing their motivation, satisfaction, and training environment.
 Here you can read the latest PhD survey of 2021.